typedb/typedb-docs/00-general/04-quickstart.md

 <div class="note">
 [Important]
-Any manipulation made in the schema or the data instances, is not persisted to the original keyspace until we run the `commit` command.
+Any manipulation made in the schema or the data instances, is not persisted to the original database until we run the `commit` command.
 </div>

 #### Associate the newly added person with a nickname